Back to Louisiana

 • Removes a comma after the word 'thousand' on page 1, line 8.

-• The amendment text does not explain what 'et. seq.' means or how it affects the bill's content.
+• The amendment text does not explain what 'et. seq.' means or how it affects the overall strategy mentioned in the bill.

 Plain English: The amendment adds the Governor's Office of Rural Development to work with Louisiana Economic Development on a coordinated rural economic development strategy.